robballou/vscode-pt-converter/README.md

 ## Features

 1. Provides a refactor option for JS/TS files to convert PropType implementations to TypeScript Types.
+1. Includes the ability to refactor `defaultProps` to a destructured parameter with default values.
-1. Also provides a general convert command which will convert all the components in a file.
+1. Also provides two general convert commands which will convert all the components in a file.

+## Usage

+While editing a React component, you can either use the "Refactor..." command/menu item, the code actions shortcut, or the "Convert PropTypes..." commands.

+The refactor/code actions options will only show up if PropTypes are detected.
+Additionally, they will rename the file to its appropriate TS file extension.

 ## Known Issues